 - red meat and red meat products

-- timer and forest products
+- timber and forest products

 Agriculture Ministers’ Forum and Agriculture Senior Officials Committee